 Fix Version/s: 9

-Divide the JDK into a set of modules that can be combined at compile time, build time, or run time into a variety of configurations including, but not limited to:
+Divide the JDK into a set of modules that can be combined at compile time, build time, and run time into a variety of configurations including, but not limited to:

 Configurations corresponding to the full Java SE Platform, the full JRE, and the full JDK;

-Custom configurations which contain only a specified set of modules and the modules transitively required by those modules.
+Custom configurations which contain only a specified set of modules possibly augmented by external library and application modules, and the modules transitively required by all of these modules.

-The definition of the modular structure must make a clear distinction between standard modules, whose specifications are governed by the Java Community Process, and modules that are specific to the JDK.
-It must also distinguish modules that will be proposed for inclusion in the Java SE Platform Specification, and thereby made mandatory in every Platform Implementation, from all other modules.
+The definition of the modular structure should make a clear distinction between standard modules, whose specifications are governed by the Java Community Process, and modules that are specific to the JDK.
+It should also distinguish modules that are included in the Java SE Platform Specification, and thereby made mandatory in every Platform Implementation, from all other modules.

 Project Jigsaw aims to design and implement a standard module system for the Java SE Platform and to apply that system to the Platform itself, and to the JDK.
 Its primary goals are to make implementations of the Platform more easily scalable down to small devices, improve security and maintainability, enable improved application performance, and provide developers with better tools for programming in the large.

-The modular structure proposed here implements the following principles:
+The modular structure of the JDK implements the following principles:

-Standard modules, whose specifications are governed by the JCP, must have names starting with the string
+Standard modules, whose specifications are governed by the JCP, have names starting with the string

-All other modules are merely part of the JDK, and must have names starting with the string
+All other modules are merely part of the JDK, and have names starting with the string

 If a module exports a package that contains a type that contains a public or protected member that, in turn, refers to a type from some other module, then the first module must grant implied readability to the second, via

-requires public.
+requires transitive.
 (This ensures that method-invocation chaining works in the obvious way.)

 A standard module may contain both standard and non-standard API packages.
 If a standard module exports a standard API package then the export may be qualified; if a standard module exports a non-standard API package then the export must be qualified.
 In either case, if a standard module exports a package with qualification then the export must be to some subset of the modules in the JDK.
-If a standard module is a Java SE module, i.e., to be proposed for inclusion in the Java SE Platform Specification, then it must not export any non-SE API packages, at least not without qualification.
+If a standard module is a Java SE module, i.e., is included in the Java SE Platform Specification, then it must not export any non-SE API packages, at least not without qualification.